nauralcodinglab/raphegif/README.md

     └── grr                             # Library for fitting + running models

-To use the augmented GIF model in your own work, clone or download this repo and install `grr` using `pip install .` from inside the project.
+To use the augmented GIF model in your own work, clone or download this repo and install `grr` using `pip install . && pip install -r requirements.txt` from inside the project.

 To reproduce the results from our paper, follow these steps: